Nordenfelt gun: Development

 The weapon was designed by a Swedish engineer, Helge Palmcrantz.
-He created a mechanism to load and fire a multiple barreled gun by simply moving a single lever backwards and forwards.
+He created a mechanism to load and fire a multiple-barreled gun by simply moving a single lever backwards and forwards.
 It was patented in 1873.

 Production of the weapon was funded by a Swedish steel producer and banker (later weapons maker) named Thorsten Nordenfelt, who was working in London.
 The name of the weapon was changed to the Nordenfelt gun.
 A plant producing the weapon was set up in England with sales offices in London and long demonstrations were conducted at several exhibitions.
 The weapon was adopted by the British Royal Navy, as an addition to their Gatling and Gardner guns.

 During a demonstration held at Portsmouth, a ten-barrelled version of the weapon, firing rifle-calibre cartridges, fired 3,000 rounds of ammunition in 3 minutes and 3 seconds without stoppage or failure.

 However, with the development of the Maxim gun, the weapon was eventually outclassed.
 Nordenfelt merged in 1888 with the Maxim Gun Company to become Maxim Nordenfelt Guns and Ammunition Company Limited.

+Surviving examples

 At least one Nordenfelt was re-activated for the 1966 film Khartoum and can be seen firing in the river boat sequence.

+The Bundeswehr Museum of German Defense Technology in Koblenz has one of this specimen in its collection.

+Another one is exhibited in the Romanian Naval Museum in Constanța.